koomik/docker-transmission-openvpn/README.md

 # docker transmission

+All credits for this goes to jongillies (see the "Forked from" section) This git only goes for testing his work with some modifications i need.

 This is a Dockerfile to set up "Transmission" and "OpenVPN"  - (https://www.transmissionbt.com)

 You must put 2 files in the "config" folder: